chayan-2003/school_payment_frontend/README.md

 - **Theme Toggle**: Allows users to toggle between light and dark themes.
 - **Transaction Fetching**: Displays transactions based on the selected school, with loading and error handling.

----

-This summary should help convey the core functionality of the page in a concise manner for your GitHub README.
-Let me know if you'd like to add anything else!